Student charged with making threat against Delco high school

 UPPER DARBY, Pa.
 (WPVI) --An 18-year-old student has been arrested for making a threat against a Delaware County high school.

-Upper Darby police announced Wednesday they have charged Tso Sun, an exchange student who attends Bonner Prendergast Catholic High School in Drexel Hill.
+Upper Darby police announced Wednesday they have charged An-Tso Sun, an exchange student at Bonner Prendergast Catholic High School in Drexel Hill, with terroristic threats with intent to terrorize another.

 Police say Sun told another Bonner-Prendie student not to come to school on a future date because he was going to shoot it up.